snotskie/ttrpg/md/index.md

 To perform a Delayed Attack:

 1. **Set Trigger and Stat:** The Attacker describes the Attack and what condition would activate it.
 If the Delayed Attack is violent, the Stat it targets is Hurry.
 Otherwise, the targeted Stat is determined at table discretion.
 2. **Attack Difficulty:** By default, the Check below is Normal.
-The Attacker's Apts, Specs, and Vulns, at the time the trigger is set, may modify the difficulty.
+The Attacker's Apts and Specs, at the time the trigger is set, may modify the difficulty.
 Other effects or situations, at table discretion, may modify the difficulty further.
 3. **Defend:** When the trigger is activated, the Defender uses the targeted Stat to perform a Check to determine success guarding against the triggered effect.
 If the Check fails, the Attack succeeds without boon or bust.

 ### Blessings